-1) The company has leased a showroom out, located at 455/1 Rama III road, Bang Kho Laem subdistrict, Bang Kho Laem district, Bangkok, in the area of approximately 350 square metres, on February 20, 2004, which is the front building located on the company's leased land.
+1) The company has leased a showroom out, located at 455/1 Rama III road, Bang Kho Laem subdistrict, Bang Kho Laem district, Bangkok, in the area of approximately 350 square metres, on December 27, 2022, which is the front building located on the company's leased land.
 The company has leased to Siam Nissan Krungthai Company Limited to occupy only the showroom on the ground floor.
 The details of the rental contract are as follow:

-Party : Siam Nissan Krungthai Company Limited Relationship between the parties : Shareholders and directors are the same group of people.
-Contract period : 3 years: February 20, 2018 to February 19, 2021 Rental rate : 83,000 baht per month.
-Conditions for lease renewal : On the day the contract expires, if the tenant does not notify the termination of the rental, it is deemed that the lessor agrees to let the tenant continue to rent the space.
-However, the lessor has the right to increase the rental fee by no more than 20% of the rental rate before the expiration of the contract.
+Party : Siam Nissan Krungthai Company Limited

+Relationship between the parties : Shareholders and directors are the same group of people.

+Contract period : 3 years: January 20, 2023 to December 31, 2025 of the rental, it is deemed that the lessor agrees to let the tenant continue to rent the space.
+However, the lessor has the right to increase the rental fee by no more than 30% of the rental rate before the expiration of the contract.